DerHosenmann/rok-bot/README.md

 ## How to Run

 1.  **Open Rise of Kingdoms:** Make sure the game is running and is the active window on your primary screen.
 The bot interacts with whatever is visible on the screen.
+    The window will be resized to **1280x720** automatically when the bot starts.
 2.  **Run the script:**
     Navigate to the root directory of the project in your terminal and run:
     ```bash